-Report unused and discarded drugs on a separate claim line using the JW modifier.
+When a provider must discard the remainder of a single use vial or other single use package after administering a dose or quantity of the drug or biological, report the amount of the unused and discarded drug on a separate claim line using the JW modifier.
 Providers are expected to use the package size that minimizes the amount of waste billed to MHCP.
-For example, if a patient needs 50 mg of drug and the product comes in 50 mg and 100 mg vials, use the 50 mg vial unless the rest of the 100 mg vial will be used for another patient scheduled for treatment the same day.
-Both MHCP and Medicare encourage scheduling patients to make the most efficient use of the drugs administered.
+For example, if a patient needs 50 mg of drug and the product comes in 50 mg and 100 mg vials, use the 50 mg vial.

 Contact Health Information Designs (HID), the MHCP Prescription Drug PA review agent when providing a physician administered drug that requires authorization.
 All authorization requests will require a primary diagnosis and may require supporting documentation.